 In case you did not know, buying learning tools such as this one, is a great investment.
 And this will be the steppingstone you need in order to reach your desired wealth.
 Learning about the stock market is filled with definitions and information that is often not needed to understand a concept.
 Even worse, I have read many stories that tend go farther on the storytelling rather than concept-explaining.
 I am personally a fan of examples so you will find some exuberant ones to understand this guide.

-There is one author that says that “a couple of monkeys playing darts can predict the stock market better than average people”.
+I have often read that “a couple of monkeys playing darts can predict the stock market better than average people”.
 Guess what?
 I am here to tell you the right mentality and the right approach to understand, visualize, rationalize stocks, and beat monkeys.

-How to read this.
+Keep in Mind.